PlumpMath/processing-pacman/README.md

 Second line: Each of the two numbers set the following:

+- X and Y value of the player 1's starting point
-- X and Y value of the player's starting point
+- X and Y value of the player 2's starting point
 - X and Y value of the red ghost's starting point
 - X and Y value of the pink ghost's starting point
 - X and Y value of the blue ghost's starting point